svenhertle/goddns/README.md

 ## Why another one?

-* Support for IPv4 and IPv6 support
+* Support for IPv4 and IPv6
 * Extensible architecture: new backends (= DNS servers) can be added easily
 * Why not?